zhanghengedu/zhanghengedu.github.io/index.md

 ## Research Interests
-- **Learning Sciences:** the intersection of cognitive science and psychology.
+- **Learning Sciences:** the intersection of cognitive science and educational psychology.
 - **Technology-enhanced Learning:** using technologies to assist education.